Strategies to crack Data Interpretation for CAT

 - Read the Questions Carefully:

 In Data Interpretation questions will consist of statistics, numbers & diagrams that might look difficult but are actually not at all difficult to solve.
-The scarier a DI set,the easier it is to solve.
-So don’t loose heart and loose your confidence.
+The scarier a DI set, the easier it is to solve.
+So don’t lose heart and lose your confidence.
 Don’t start finding the easier-set.

 - Improve your Calculation Speed: